Zhong-Lab-UCSD/HiCtool/tutorial/data-preprocessing.md

 ```
 where ``SRRXXXXXXX`` has to be replaced with the specific number of the run you want to download (**[SRR1658570](https://www.ncbi.nlm.nih.gov/sra?term=SRX764936) in this documentation**).

-To be more specific, this code will either download the SRA file under the output directory you have set with the interface above, but it will also convert the SRA file into fastq files and dump each read into separate files in the current working directory, to produce:
+To be more specific, this code will either download the SRA file under the output directory of the SRA Toolkit installation folder (see here to [setup a custom output directory](https://github.com/ncbi/sra-tools/wiki/Toolkit-Configuration)), but it will also convert the SRA file into fastq files and dump each read into separate files in the current working directory (the files you will need), to produce:

 - ``SRRXXXXXXX_1.fastq``
 - ``SRRXXXXXXX_2.fastq``